Sabrina (comics): Reception

 Sabrina was very well-received by critics.
 GQ proclaimed it to be "[t]he first great work about our current age of disinformation, paranoia, and fake news."
 In his review for The Guardian, Chris Ware agreed that the novel was "a perspicacious and chilling analysis" of these contemporary issues.
 Ware was also unnerved by Drnaso's use of discrepancies in the narrative to "incriminat[e] the reader" by luring them to speculate over the fictional murder.
 NPR found the narrative to be "far more than just a character study," becoming increasingly gripping and unsettling as it progresses.
 Writing for The New York Times, Ed Park called the book "a shattering work of art" and praised Drnaso's art for its attention to background detail, as well as the "deceptively plain" character designs which "somehow mak[e] their awful plight all the more intimate." io9 concluded the book was "a powerful document of emotional catalog, giving a glimpse at the quietly awful imploded lives left behind by overheated sociopolitical discourse."
 Los Angeles Review of Books noted that the book was at times "heavy-handed" in its approach to Teddy's development, but ultimately found the story to be "surprising, relevant, and humane."

 Sabrina became the first graphic novel to be longlisted for the Booker Prize.
 It was featured on BBC Radio 4's A Good Read in November 2020.

 Film adaptation

-It was announced in April 2019 that Drew Goddard will write, produce, and possibly direct a Sabrina movie for RT Features and Regency Enterprises.
+It was announced in April 2019 that Drew Goddard would write, produce, and possibly direct a Sabrina movie for RT Features and Regency Enterprises.
+In April 2022, it was announced that Michael Sarnoski had been hired to write and direct a film adaptation of Sabrina.